rethinkdb/rethinkdb-rs/1-reql-language/dates-and-times/java.md

 language: Java
 ---

-{% infobox alert %}
-**This document has not been fully updated for Java.** The [API documentation](/api/java) for Java is complete, but many ReQL articles still have examples in other languages.
-We'll be updating each article after the Java driver is officially released.
-{% endinfobox %}

 RethinkDB has native support for millisecond-precision times with time zones.
 Some highlights:

 * **Times are integrated with the official drivers**, which will automatically convert to and from your language's native time type.